mimiprosper/StakingContract_GuildAuditor/README.md

-## Staking Smart Contract test using fuzz and invariants testing.
+## Staking Smart Contract test using fuzzing and invariants.

 ## Foundry